-A device array may be an explicit-shape array, an allocatable array, or an assumedshape dummy array.
+A device array may be an explicit-shape array, an allocatable array, or either an assumed-size or assumed-shape dummy array.
 An allocatable device variable has a dynamic lifetime, from when it is allocated until it is deallocated.
 Other device variables have a lifetime of the entire application.